navinlabcode/copykat/README.md

 I also give a sample name by setting sam.name="test".

-One struggling and intesting observation is that none of one clustering method could fit all datasets.
-In this version, I add a distance parameters for clustering that include "euclidean" distannce and correlational distance, ie. 1-"pearson" and "spearman" similarity.
+One struggling  observation is that none of one clustering method could fit all datasets.
+In this version, I add a distance parameters for clustering that include "euclidean" distance and correlational distance, ie. 1-"pearson" and "spearman" similarity.
 In general, corretional distances tend to favor noisy data, while euclidean distance tends to favor data with larger CN segments.

 I add an option to input known normal cell names as a vector object.
 Default is NULL.

 I add a mode for cell line data that has only aneuploid or diploid cells.
 Setting this cell line mode by cell.line="yes".
 Default for tissue samples is cell.line="no".
-This cell line mode uses systhetic baslines from the data variations, which does not represent the published algorithms.
-This cell line mode does not guarantine the success nor the accuracy.
+This cell line mode uses synthetic basline from the data variations, which does not represent the published algorithm.
+This cell line mode does not guarantee the success nor the accuracy.

-I add an option to output seg file for visuliazation with IGV viewer.
-Default is output.seg="FALSE", change to output.seg= "TRUE" if seg file is wanted.
+I add an option to output seg file which can be directly loaded to IGV viewer for visualization.
+Default is output.seg="FALSE".
+Please change to output.seg= "TRUE" if seg file is wanted.

-I add an additional plot of single cell copy number results with gene by cell matrix.
+I add an additional plot of single cell copy number results, using gene by cell matrix.
 This is by default, plot.genes="TRUE".
+Gene names are labelled at the bottom of heatmap.
+Need to zoom in to read the tiny fonts.

+Mouse scRNAseq is supported due to many requests.
+I didn't have many mouse datasets to test the method yet.
+It is using the same method as human data.
+Only difference is that the result is output in gene space instead of genomic space.
+Meaning the locations of CNVs is labelled by gene names, instead of genomic positions.
+Although aneuploid/diploid prediction was forced to execute, but users need to eyeball to check its accuracy.

 Now run the code: